commpaslab/publicinterestdata2020/docs/schedule.md

 ### 10/16 Case Studies in Child Weflare

-Readings: This week, half of the class will read the Eubanks selection, half will read the Roberts selection and we'll educate one another.
+Readings: This week, a third of the class will read the Eubanks selection, a third will read the Roberts selection 1, a third will read the Roberts seleciton 2,  and we'll educate one another.
 * Virginia Eubanks.
 2018. *Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.* St. Martin's Press.
-Selection on slack.
+Chapter 4.
 * Dorothty Roberts.
 2002. *Shattered Bonds: The Color of Child Welfare.* Basic Books.
-Selection on slack
+(Sections 1-5)

 R materials:
 * [RYouWithMe; VizWhiz](https://rladiessydney.org/courses/ryouwithme/03-vizwhiz-0/), Lessons 2,3, R-Ladies Sydney